It started with a kiss: are we passing on gonorrhea in our saliva?

 Ah, saliva.
 From helping to prevent tooth cavities to providing instant, free lubrication to anything you can spit on.
 While this can be extremely handy, could it be causing more harm than good?

-Research from the Melbourne Sexual Health Centre, is bringing to light something not so great about saliva — and that’s to do with transmitting gonorrhea (more on gono in our Knowledge Hub).
+Research from the Melbourne Sexual Health Centre, is bringing to light something not so great about saliva — and that’s to do with transmitting gonorrhea (see our Knowledge Hub for facts on gono).

 We have a lot of questions, so we spoke to Dr Vincent Cornelisse, a Specialist in Sexual Health Medicine based in Sydney and previously at Melbourne Sexual Health Centre.